Syrian Democratic People's Party: In opposition

 The party was able to operate reasonably effectively at first, although it was never very large, and for some time it negotiated over conditions of joining the NPF.
-However, Syria's intervention on the side of the Maronite militias and the Lebanese government against Arab nationalist and leftist Lebanese and Palestinian rebels, caused a firm break in relations.
+However, Syria's intervention on the side of the Lebanese Front militias and the Lebanese government against Arab nationalist and leftist Lebanese and Palestinian rebels, caused a firm break in relations.
 The SCP (Political Bureau) publicly and strongly condemned the intervention, provoking a crackdown from the government of Hafez al-Assad.
 The party then engaged in active opposition to the government, and in 1979 participated in the creation of the National Democratic Rally (NDG), with four other leftist and nationalist opposition parties.

 It also, while itself renouncing violence, advocated dialogue with the Muslim Brotherhood and other Sunni Islamists, who would engage in an armed uprising against the government few years later.
 This led to a harsh campaign of political repression, culminating in 1980 with the arrest of al-Turk and numerous other party members.
 Turk was not released until 1998, and became known as one of Syria's most prominent prisoners-of-conscience.
 Central Committee member George Sabra was arrested during another government crackdown on the party in 1987 and was sentenced to eight years in Sednaya Prison by a state security court.